chihyinwang/Notes-Successful-Negotiation/README.md

 3. 增強自己的 BATNA

-    > You would never do a deal without talking to anyone else.
-Never.
+    > "You would never do a deal without talking to anyone else.
+Never."

 - Also, forming a coalition is another very powerful form of negotiation.